manpeihong/MCT_n_and_k/README.md

 ## Output:
 The output contains n, k1, k2 as a function of wavelength in micron.

 k1 is calculated using exponential absorption characteristic near the Urbach tail region; while k2 is calculated using power^1/2 absorption characteristic in the intrinsic region.
-So when the wavelength range under consideration is in the intrinsic region (cutoff wavelength is printed in terminal/cmd), k2 should always be used.
+So when the wavelength range under consideration is in the intrinsic region (can be checked by comparing the wavelength range with cutoff wavelength which is printed in terminal/cmd), k2 should always be used.